Dima-369/koala-upb-scraper.py/README.md

 You can rerun the script as often as you like, files are timestamped by the server and only newer versions of a file will be downloaded.

 The downloads are stored in `koala/` with empty subdirectories removed after the script is done downloading.
-`lastModified.txt` should have content after it is done and mine currently looks a bit like this:
+`lastModified.txt` should have content after it is done and should look like this:

 ```json
 Grundlagen der Computergrafik/Vorlesungsfolien/04-ProjectionD.pdf²1479909553